khan2876/Employee/README.md

 Create a set of classes and an interface for managing employees at a company.
 The payroll system stores employee names, ID numbers, and information for calculating the employees' weekly paycheck.

 # Requirements
-Each time a new employee is hired, an new object of the appropriate employee type is created and added to an ArrayList of ALL employees.
+Each time a new employee is hired, a new object of the appropriate employee type is created and added to an ArrayList of ALL employees.
 For SalariedEmployee, the constructor should look like:
 SalariedEmployee(name, ID#, annualSalary)
 example: SalariedEmployee("Arshad Khan", 1234, 50000)